Protective gloves for welders

 There are a number of hazards associated with traditional metal welding.
 European standard EN 12477:2001+A1:2005 Protective gloves for welders has been developed which specifies minimum performance requirements and test methods appropriate to protective gloves used in manual metal welding, cutting and allied processes.

-EN 12477:2001 requires performance to be determined against small splashes of molten metal, short term exposure to flame, convective and contact heat.
-Glove materials suitable for EN 12477:2001 applications also have to provide a degree of physical protection against typical occupational risks such as cutting, tearing, abrasion and puncture and also provide a minimum electrical resistance up to 100 volts dc for arc welding (not to be confused with protection against electric shock which is the subject of EN 60903).
+EN 12477:2001+A1:2005 requires performance to be determined against small splashes of molten metal, burning behaviour, convective (Type A only) and contact heat.
+Glove materials suitable for EN 12477:2001+A1:2005 applications also have to provide a degree of physical protection against typical occupational risks such as cutting, tearing, abrasion and puncture and also provide a minimum electrical resistance up to 100 volts dc for arc welding (not to be confused with protection against electric shock which is the subject of EN 60903).
 The standard was amended in 2005 (amendment 1) and has been updated to include EN 420:2003 gloves, as well as adding optional requirements for gloves intended to be used for arc welding, and for EN 1149-2:1997 - 'Electrostatic properties'.

 Welders’ gloves are categorised according to their performance: